-Labor market disruptors are converging.
-Economies are rapidly digitalizing, our workforces are aging, new skills are in demand, and the support needs of jobseekers and employers are more complex than ever.
+Labour market disruptors are converging.
+Economies are quickly digitalising, our workforces are ageing, new skills are in demand and the support needs of jobseekers and employers are more complex than ever.

-As businesses and labor markets experience unprecedented pressures, there’s no better time to reinvent public employment services (PES).
+As businesses and labour markets experience unprecedented pressures, there’s no better time to reinvent public employment services (PES).
 Download our latest report to kick-start your transformation journey.

-New approaches to employment support are being launched amid technology shifts, economic disruptions, and social change.
-Coming alongside the need to cultivate and deliver the skill sets that are most in demand, these factors are having profound consequences on work and access to employment services.
+New approaches to employment support are being launched amid technology shifts, economic disruptions and social change.
+Coming with the need to cultivate and deliver the skill sets that are most in demand, these factors are having profound consequences on work and access to employment services.

 Our report outlines the key converging pressures and trends in PES today:

 Learn more about how these factors impact employment and public employment services in our report.